svenuscf/ansible-cisco-upgrade/README.md

 - **upgrade_ios_version**     : This is the version to be upgraded.
 Note that this should match the returned value from within the Ansible gather facts API.
 An Example is "16.12.11".
 - **upgrade_file**            : This is the firmware name to be used to upgrade.
 Directly replace this field with the image name downloaded from Cisco.
 Example: "cat3k_caa-universalk9.16.06.09.SPA.bin"
 - **upgrade_path**            : This is the path for the Ansible host to locate image file locally.
 Pay attention to the playbook running directory path.
 Consider using an absolute path.
 Example: "images/cat3k_caa-universalk9.16.06.09.SPA.bin"
-- **switch_file**             : Specifies the location and the filename of the image to be uploaded on the switch.
+- **switch_file**             : Specifies the location and the filename of the image to be uploaded on the device.
+Some devices may use bootflash instead of flash.
+Example: "flash:/cat3k_caa-universalk9.16.06.09.SPA.bin"
+- **router_file**             : Specifies the location and the filename of the image to be uploaded on the device.
 Some devices may use bootflash instead of flash.
 Example: "flash:/cat3k_caa-universalk9.16.06.09.SPA.bin"
 - **ftp_file**                : In some tests, SCP performs worse than FTP in uploading file.
 In case of using FTP, this variable specifies the image file location of the FTP server.
 Example: "~/ansible/images/cat3k_caa-universalk9.16.06.09.SPA.bin"
 - **ftp_ip**                  : Specifies the FTP server ip address when FTP is used.
 - **ftp_username**            : FTP user used to copy file.